 The products described here consider all these important factors to narrow the field to some of the best lawn tractor batteries on the market.
 These batteries feature advanced technology and come in different sizes to suit various makes of lawn tractors.

 Ample power, durable construction, and a versatile size make this Weize battery a good choice.
-With 35 amp hours, it lasts longer than some 12-volt tractor batteries.
-And at 7.68 inches long, 5.12 inches wide, and 7.09 inches high, it’s the right size for many popular lawn tractor brands.
+With 35 amp hours, it lasts longer than some 12-volt tractor batteries, and it’s the right size for many popular lawn tractor brands.

-It’s durable, too, thanks to a calcium-alloy grid that allows it to absorb bumps and impacts.
-Absorbent glass mat technology uses dry internal components instead of liquid, preventing hazardous battery acid spills that could damage the lawn mower’s engine or create a safety hazard.
+The battery is durable, too, thanks to a calcium-alloy grid that allows it to absorb bumps and impacts.
+Absorbent glass mat technology uses dry internal components instead of liquid, preventing hazardous battery acid spills that could damage the mower engine or create a safety hazard.

-Rugged construction and advanced materials, such as a shock-resistant plastic casing, make this battery from ExpertPower capable of resisting bumps and cracks.
+Rugged construction and advanced materials—shock-resistant plastic casing, for example—make this battery from ExpertPower capable of resisting bumps and cracks.

 This Weize 12-volt lawn tractor battery often is used with motorized vehicles, such as ATVs, motorcycles, jet skis, and snowmobiles, which require a battery that can absorb violent bumps, impacts, and jolts.

 This Weize model uses absorbed glass mat technology to protect the internal components from abuse without damaging the battery.
 The battery plates are dry coated, not submerged in liquid, so the battery won’t leak should its outer shell crack.
 The Weize YTX14 measures 5.91 inches long, 3.43 inches wide, and 5.71 inches high.

 The Universal Power Group battery puts out more power than most 12-volt lawn tractor batteries.
 Instead of the typical 5 to 18 amp hours, this battery busts out 35 amp hours.